pk1888/pk1888.github.io/_tabs/about.md

 icon: fas fa-info-circle
 order: 4
 ---
-# Welcome to my little corner of the web 🌍
+# Welcome to My Little Corner of the Web 🌍

-Hi, I'm Paul! 👋
+Hey there, I'm Paul! 👋

-This site is primarily a personal reference where I store:
+This site is my personal reference hub, where I store things I find useful:

-- **Code snippets** 💻: Handy bits of code I’ve written or come across.
+- **Code Snippets** 💻: Handy bits of code I've written or discovered.
-- **Tutorials** 📚: Guides that have helped me or ones I’ve created to clarify concepts.
+- **Tutorials** 📚: Guides that have helped me, or ones I've created to clarify concepts.
-- **Personal thoughts** 💭: Musings, ideas, and anything else that comes to mind.
+- **Personal Thoughts** 💭: Musings, ideas, and anything else that comes to mind.

-The site probably won’t have a lot of structure — it’s more of a digital notebook than a polished blog. ✍️
+This space doesn’t have much structure — think of it more like a digital notebook than a polished blog. ✍️

-This is my first static markdown site, so it may break from time to time as I continue to learn to use Jekyll.
-Thanks for your patience while I figure things out! 🙏
+It's my first time building a static markdown site, so it might break from time to time as I continue learning the ropes with Jekyll.
+Thanks for your patience as I figure things out! 🙏

-I used to work with WordPress, which is fantastic software, but I always felt it was a bit bloated with too many plugins.
-The learning curve can get steep, and I found myself spending more time managing plugins than actually creating content. 🤔 That’s when I realized I prefer simple, lightweight solutions.
-Now, with this static site, there’s no database to worry about — it’s just efficient and streamlined, which suits me perfectly. 🚀
+I used to work with WordPress — it's amazing software, no doubt — but I always felt it was a bit bloated with plugins.
+The learning curve got steep, and I often found myself managing plugins more than actually creating content. 🤔 That’s when I realized I prefer simple, lightweight solutions.
+With this static site, there’s no database to worry about — it's fast, efficient, and streamlined, which suits me perfectly. 🚀

-Feel free to explore, and maybe you’ll find something useful or interesting along the way! 🌟
+Feel free to explore, and maybe you'll find something useful or interesting along the way! 🌟

 - Paul